oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 - `helm rollback`
 - `helm upgrade` again.

-#### Installing an operator and telling it to manage a domain namespace that doesn't exist
+#### Installing an operator and having it manage a domain namespace that doesn't exist

 A new `FAILED` Helm release is created.
 ```